allen-cell-animated/colorizer-data/README.md

 _**Python utilities to prepare data for the [Timelapse Feature Explorer](https://github.com/allen-cell-animated/timelapse-colorizer)**_

 [Timelapse Feature Explorer](https://github.com/allen-cell-animated/timelapse-colorizer) is a browser-based web app for viewing tracked segmented data.
-This package provides utilities to convert time-series data to the Timelapse Feature Explorer's format.
+This package provides utilities to convert time-series data to a format that can be read by the viewer.

 **To start converting your own data, [follow our tutorial (`GETTING_STARTED.ipynb`)](./documentation/getting_started_guide/GETTING_STARTED.ipynb)!**